nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 +====================================================================================================+
 ```

-For more information on each individual command, the help command can also provide a more detailed guide, including
-details such as input constraints and examples for you to refer to
+After reading the overview, suppose you require more details on any of the functions, you can use the following command.

 Format: `help {COMMAND}`

-For instance, the table below are details for the add command: <br>
+This command will give you more information on the particular command, such as input constraints and examples.

+For instance, suppose you want to find out more information on rainyDay's `add` command, you can type the following
+command: <br>

+`> help add`

+the output will be shown as below:
 ```
 > help add
 +====================================================================================================+